Key Country Facts

 main exports: steel, machinery, pharmaceutical products, consumer products, petroleum, chemicals, iron, and transportation equipment

-One cannot visit France without experiencing Paris, where there are amazing sights to see such as the L’Arc de Triomphe on the Champs-Elysées street, Le Tour Eiffel (Eiffel Tower), the many beautiful parks and museums such as the Musée D’Orsay, various churches, and, of course, the wonderful cuisine.
-Try seeing the famous Notre Dame on a weekday when it is less busy; the church is absolutely breathtaking and should be seen.
+Walk up to the top of the L’Arc de Triomphe on the Champs-Elysées street, Le Tour Eiffel (Eiffel Tower), the many beautiful parks and museums such as the Musée D’Orsay.
+Given the heartbreaking fire at Notre Dame, stop by and take a picture of the outside, so that you can re-visit in 10 years and take an “after” photo.
 Right nearby there is also the Fontaine Saint-Michel, where there are cheaper shops and eateries for those willing to wander the alleys.
-Paris is very safe and walkable; one should not worry too much about crime as long as travelers take care to keep their money, passport, and other safe-keepings stowed on their person and to avoid certain street vendors looking to pickpocket.
+Paris is very safe and walkable; one should not worry too much about crime as long as travelers take care to keep their money, passport, and other safe-keepings stowed in their hotel safe.

 As a personal suggestion on sights to see, Montmartre is incredible.
 The church located there (Sacre-Coeur) is situated high up overlooking a beautiful green park, a merry-go-round that is free to use, and the oh so delicious Musée du Chocolat (Chocolate Museum) where, yes, everything is made of chocolate.
 Montmartre is a center of local art and food, making it a wonderful place to go and view contemporary art while snacking on a crêpe or a mouthwateringly good sandwich cooked to order in front of you.